rexfaq/rexfaq/README.md

 **16) Are staked Rex tokens shown on any Market Cap site calculation?**

 No!
 This is a unique feature of Rex.
 When you stake all your Rex they are burnt.
 And only you can mint them back.
 You're not a "holder" of Rex anymore, you're in Ghost Mode.
-Privacy is one of the huge features of this project and what sets it apart from other staking platforms.
+Privacy is one of the main features of this project and what sets it apart from other staking platforms.
 You can still see the total amount of Rex staked here: https://rex-token.com/dash.
 Check the founder's specific comment on this feature here: https://t.me/eth_rex/54702

 **16) When did REX ecosystem hit the trading volume of 1M USD for the first time?**

 According to nomics.com, on the 7th of Setember 2021.
-This means that one million dollars of "free" (unstaked) rex was traded for the first time, an important milestone for the project.
+This means that one million dollars of "free" (unstaked) rex was traded for the first time, an important milestone for the project and the community.